 Thyroid cancer symptoms

-- a painless lump in the neck (the lump may grow gradually)
+- a lump or nodule in the neck (which is usually painless, and may grow gradually)

 - trouble swallowing

 - changes to the voice, e.g. hoarseness that doesn’t go away

 - swollen lymph nodes in the neck (which may slowly grow over months or years)